 From bottom to top you will find speciality shops selling books, vintage clothes, fashionwear, art, wine, beer, cheese and all sorts of random knick-knacks.
-You can break up the climb with a stop at a café or tea room, or for a special treat indulge in a posh meal in the fine-dining restaurant in Jew’s House, a 12th-Century building on the way up.
+You can break up the climb with a stop at a café or tea room, or for a special treat indulge in a posh meal at the fine-dining restaurant in Jew’s House, a 12th-Century building.

 11. Discover art at The Collection and Usher Gallery

 Lincoln has a long and proud history of creativity, and for art lovers there is plenty to explore around the city.
 These next three entries in our list highlight some of the best spots to do that, beginning with the Usher Gallery, the city’s foremost art space.